pmem/pmem.github.io/_posts/2015-06-13-accessing-pmem.md

 	4: 	pmemobj_memcpy_persist(root->name, my_name, root->length);
 	5: }

 Notice that here we store the length of the buffer before copying, so when reading we can double-check if the name is correct.
 The `_persist` suffixed functions make sure that the range of memory they operate on is flushed from the CPU and safely stored on the medium, whatever that might be.
 So, at line 4 we are 100% sure that the `root->length` contains what we want.
-The pmemobj library has way more convenient methods of doing this, like transactions, but I think that knowing the basics can help in understanding the more advanced techniques.
+The pmemobj library has way more convenient methods of doing this, like transactions, but knowing the basics can help in understanding the more advanced techniques.
 But no need to worry - I'll write the exact same example in at least two different ways later on in the series.

 The fundamental principle is that, on the current hardware architecture, only 8 bytes of memory can be written in an **atomic** way.
 So something like this is correct: